 The ultimate ideal of what living in a Disney utopian community is all about, those countless scores of Disney fanatics who have ever done fun Internet searches on where to live near Walt Disney World Resort have undoubtedly come across the Disney Golden Oak Community.
 Located just southeast of Magic Kingdom Park (and just minutes away from all other Walt Disney World Parks), to live in Golden Oak really is practically the same thing as living on Disney Property.
 In fact, the distinguished neighborhoods that make up the community were even designed by Disney Imagineers, no less.
 And you’ll even find hidden Mickeys in the various homes, which are admittedly highly expensive in the extreme—starting at around the two million dollar marker.

 So being a diehard Disney fan alone isn’t what qualifies you for residency here; it’s being a rich Disney diehard fan.
-And living at Golden Oak comes with all the same Disney perks and benefits as the finest Walt Disney World hotels, including membership passes (which are reportedly even better than Annual Passholder Passes), first dibs on FastPass+ options, and so much more.
+And living at Golden Oak comes with all the same Disney perks and benefits as the finest Walt Disney World hotels, including membership passes (which are reportedly even better than Annual Passholder Passes), and so much more.
 Other premiums worth mentioning also include the chance to dine at refined restaurants (in this case, right in the heart of the Golden Oak Community), access to gyms and private facilities via community clubhouse membership, poolside privileges, and other onsite amenities at the clubhouse.
 What’s more, there are even special shuttle services that deliver residents to and from the four parks, two water parks, and Disney Springs throughout the day.
 So with all that, plus so much more we haven’t even covered, living at Disney Golden Oak is definitely worth the cost, but it is also admittedly impractical for just anybody to do.
 But if you do have the funds and fun love for Disney, then we say go for it!
 It doesn’t get any better than this, whether you are a family with kids, empty nesters looking toward a new chapter in your life, or otherwise retiring permanently to the place where dreams come true.